abstools/abstools/website/src/site/sphinx/manual/semantic-lifting.rst

 ****************

-ABS implements *semantic lifting*, i.e., obtaining a semantic representation of aspects of the model and the runtime state.
-The data is provided in :term:`RDF` form.
+ABS implements *semantic lifting*, i.e., obtaining a semantic representation of aspects of the model and the runtime state in :term:`RDF` form.

-Semantically-lifted program state can be queried from the command line, via a SPARQL endpoint implemented in the Model API, or from within the model itself.
+Semantically-lifted program state can be queried from the command line, a SPARQL endpoint implemented in the :ref:`Model API
+<sec:model-api>`, or within the model itself.

 Semantic lifting is supported in the Java backend.